 Adult Services

 Learning doesn’t end after high school.
 If you are an adult on the spectrum, you can continue your journey to independence at the Kinney Center.
-From obtaining meaningful employment, learning to cook dinner or taking whatever next step is right for you, we offer programming to help you achieve your personal goals while developing social connections and having fun along the way.
+From obtaining meaningful employment or taking whatever next step is right for you, we offer programming to help you achieve your personal goals while developing social connections and having fun along the way.

-If you are looking for a weekly way to stay connected while making progress toward your goals, the Kinney Center’s evening Life and Social Skills program could be a great fit.
-Meeting two-hours per week each session is split between a social and life skills lesson, with dinner served during Life Skills lessons and light refreshments served during Social Skills lessons.
+If you are looking for a weekly way to stay connected while making progress toward your goals, the Kinney Center’s evening Social Skills program could be a great fit.
+Meeting two-hours per week, each session includes lessons which encompass daily living and vocational skills practice.

 Adult Social Skills